 1.8.6.3.3 Delegation of inspection tasks

-NOTE: Type B inspection bodies [and Iin-house inspection services] according to 1.8.7.6 are not allowed to delegate the activities for which they are approved [or authorized] covered by 1.8.6.4.
+NOTE: The following provisions only apply to type A inspection bodies.
+Type B inspection bodies are not allowed to delegate the activities for which they are approved.
+For in-house inspection services see 1.8.7.7.2.

 1.8.6.3.3.1 Where an inspection body uses the services of a subcontractor to carry out specific tasks connected with its activities, the subcontractor shall be assessed and monitored by the inspection body, or it shall be accredited separately.
 In the case of separate accreditation, the subcontractor shall be duly accredited according to EN ISO/IEC 17025:2017 (except clause 8.1.3) or EN ISO/IEC 17020:2012 (except clause 8.1.3) as an independent and impartial testing laboratory or inspection body in order to perform testing tasks in accordance with its accreditation.
 The inspection body shall ensure that this subcontractor meets the requirements set out for the tasks given to it with the same level of competence and safety as laid down for inspection bodies (see 1.8.6.3.1) and the inspection body shall monitor it.
 The inspection body shall inform the competent authority about the above-mentioned arrangements.

 1.8.6.3.3.2 The inspection body shall take full responsibility for the tasks performed by such subcontractors wherever the tasks are performed by them.